pgeu/pgeu-system/docs/confreg/reports.md

 When filtering on a text field, a value can be entered to do a substring search for it.
 If the field is left empty, it is only searched for not null/not empty (depending on filter) and any rows that exist will be returned.
+To explicitly search for null fields, enter the string *\N* (backslash-N).
 And finally, this field can also take *>* and *<* to indicate that the value should be greater/smaller (for numbers) or after/before (for dates).